Bachelor of Science Degree

 AVN 471 Aviation Administration Seminar

-This seminar is the capstone course for students majoring in Aviation Administration.
-It is designed to integrate all the topics that students have learned during their courses of study.
-The class will include practical preparation for a career in aviation, and students will have opportunities during the semester to participate in industry visits/observations in order to get a better understanding of future job options and placement.
-The students’ main focus during the semester will be a detailed research project which will allow them to demonstrate what they have learned throughout the program.
-The research project will culminate in a formal presentation of results to members of the university community and also representatives from industry.
-Prerequisite(s): AVN 470 or AVN 480 with a grade of C or higher
+This seminar is a capstone course for students majoring in Aviation Administration.
+This course is designed to integrate what students have learned during their course of study and will explore the practical skills needed to prepare for a career in aviation.
+This course will also include informational interviews and guest speakers of aviation professionals so students can ascertain future job options and placement.
+The student's main focus will be a detailed research project and a formal presentation of this research to members of the university community and/or representatives from industry.
+Prerequisite(s): Senior Level Standing

 AVN 280 Introduction to Air Cargo Operations